balsedie/trilomorph/analyze_data.md

 The first step to access the data in the latest version of TriloMorph hosted in github is to download all shape files.
 There are two options for this, you can

-   * download the whole repository (check [this](https://www.gitkraken.com/learn/git/github-download#how-to-download-a-github-repository) for further instruction on downloading a whole github repoository).
+   * download the whole repository (check [this](https://www.gitkraken.com/learn/git/github-download#how-to-download-a-github-repository) for further instruction on downloading a whole github repository).
 Note that the repository hosts both shape files and specimens pictures. *We suggest to download the whole repository only if you want to double-check the specimens' landmark configurations.*

 **If you just want to analyse TriloMorph data**, we suggest to download the respective folder containing the shape files.
 To do so we suggest you to follow the following steps
    * go to [this site](https://download-directory.github.io/)